Wareham, Dorset: Situation and geography

 The town is built on a strategic dry point between the River Frome and the River Piddle at the head of the Wareham Channel of Poole Harbour.
 The Frome Valley runs through an area of unresistant sand, clay and gravel rocks, and much of its valley has wide flood plains and marsh land.
 At its estuary the river has formed the wide shallow ria of Poole Harbour.
 Wareham is built on a low dry island between the marshy river plains.

-The town is situated on the A351 Lytchett Minster-Swanage road, linking Wareham with the A35 and A31 roads and the M27 motorway.
-Wareham is also the eastern terminus of the A352 road to Dorchester and Sherborne, both roads now bypassing the town centre.
-The town has a station on the South West Main Line railway, and was formerly the junction station for services along the branch line to Swanage, now preserved as the Swanage Railway.
-The steam railway has ambitions to extend its service, currently from Swanage to Norden, near Corfe Castle back to Worgret Junction (where the mainline and branch divided) and into Wareham again.
+The town is situated on the A351 road Lytchett Minster-Swanage road.
+Wareham is also the eastern terminus of the A352 road to Dorchester, both roads now bypassing the town centre.
+Wareham railway station is on the South West Main Line railway, and was formerly the junction station for services along the branch line to Swanage, now preserved as the Swanage Railway.
+The steam railway has ambitions to extend its service into Wareham from its current terminus at Norden, near Corfe Castle.